mmhelloworld/idris-jvm/docs/generated-code-performance.md

 ## Attack order

+Step 4 is **implemented** (2026-08-12): call-site argument types are normalized before landing in the specialisation plan's site log (`normalizeSiteArgTypes`), so one un-narrowable argument (a `Nil` accumulator logging as `IdrisObject`) no longer blocks the typed-callback spec for the rest of the signature. `mapAppend`/`filterAppend` now earn `$sp` variants calling their callbacks through `Fn$` interfaces, and the cascade reaches constructor specialisation (primitive-typed `CONS$…` cells).
+Type-case functions are excluded from specialisation explicitly (`containsTypeCase`) — previously an accident of the acceptance rules.
+JMH: sievePrimes +24.6%, matMul +20.0% over step 3.
+Cumulative vs the 0.8.4 release: **sievePrimes 2.06x, matMul +31.5% with −19.1% B/op**.
+Debug aid: `IDRIS_JVM_DEBUG=<name>` prints each plan site's logged vs natural types.

 Step 2 is **implemented** (2026-08-11): nullary constructors are shared singletons, constructor ids are per-class constants (field and `<init>` parameter removed).
 Tail-recursion continuations (`TcContinue_<arity>`,